MCP: The Missing Layer Between Your App and the AI

 So What’s Next?

-This isn’t just technical progress.
+Because this isn’t just technical progress.

-A new interface layer between humans and intelligence.
+It’s a new interface layer between humans and intelligence.

 If you’re exploring this space too, I’d genuinely love to connect or you can drop me a line.